pratap-ad/Create-Predictive-Models-and-Automating-Markdown-Reports/README.md

 Project II -ST558

 This repo is built for the project II, ST558 with direct connection with the R-studio, so that it would be readily available to the auther as well as to the users.
 This repo contains the analysis about the **online news popularity**.
+To view the analysis, please click on the respective day's analysis below.

 #The list of packages are:
   + tidyverse